hsyndeniz/anb-wallet/README.md

-# Fantom PWA Wallet
+# ANB PWA Wallet

-JavaScript and Vue based Fantom pwa wallet.
+JavaScript and Vue based ANB pwa wallet.

 We are using:
 * Node / NPM